jklsnt/taproot3/src/mathematics/linear_algebra/KBxDataTopologyFinal.md

 column operations ←> changing basis for the domain

 - we can change into rref, look at the pivot collumns (the ones which inform the dim of the range)
-	- the span of the pivots represents the image, so we can
+	- the span of the pivots represents the image, so we can use that as the denominator of our quotient group?